 - Change in personal circumstances (eg relationship breakdown, loss of accommodation)

 This is not an exhaustive list; however, applications should clearly demonstrate the necessity for financial assistance.
-Grants or loans will not be awarded where financial difficulty cannot be demonstrated.
+Grants or loans will not be awarded where financial difficulty cannot be demonstrated and requests over £5,000 would only be considered in exceptional circumstances.

 What can I expect, if my application is successful?